 - ¼ teaspoon ground pepper

 - Preheat grill on high heat.
-Bush chicken lightly with oil and season with salt, pepper and cumin, on both sides.
+Brush chicken lightly with oil and season with salt, pepper, and cumin on both sides.

 - Add chicken to grill and cook for 4-5 minutes on each side.
-(Your grill temperature and cooking time will vary based on your grill and thickness of the chicken).
+(Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken).
 When grilling chicken, always use a meat thermometer to check if it is done.
 Your chicken is done when the internal temperature reaches 160°F.

 - Allow chicken to cool before slicing.